 subject="[ENCR] Title ";

-For example, if attaching an excel file the attach statement would be written as shown below:
+For example, if attaching an Excel file the attach statement would be written as shown below:

 attach=(“Z:/fruit/oranges/2021/orange_may2021.xlxs” content_type=”application/xlsx”)

 The path to the file allows SAS® to find the file needed to attach to the email.
 The ‘content_type’ statement allows SAS® to distinguish the type of file sent.
-Without this piece of code, the file will run into issues sending, such as error messages.
-The 2008 article did not have the content_ type code, which could cause issues today if skipped.
+Without this piece of code, the file will run into issues sending, such as error messages..
 Below is a list of the possible types of attachments that can be applied to the content_type statement.